 The American aircraft carrier USS Yorktown at the moment a torpedo hit during the Battle of Midway.
 Anti-aircraft shells were exploding above the ship.

 In June 1942, Japan wanted to take Midway Island, an American base about 1,000 miles from Hawaii.
 The Japanese plan, like the earlier attack on Pearl Harbor, was to stop the United States from fighting in the Pacific so that Japan would be free to do what it wanted in Asia.
-The Japanese thought another defeat would force the United States to give up.
-Their plan did not work because the Americans were more powerful than the Japanese expected, and because American cryptographers had broken the Japanese navy’s secret codes and knew the date and location of the planned attack.
+The Japanese thought another defeat would get the United States to give up.
+This time their plan did not work because the Americans were more powerful than the Japanese thought, and because American cryptographers had broken the Japanese navy’s secret codes and knew what the Japanese were planning.

 Primary Source: Photograph